Selected statistic data

 Aboriginal and Torres Strait Islander people are massively overrepresented in the criminal justice system of Australia.

-In 2008 Aboriginal people represent only 2.3% of the total population, yet over 28% of Australia’s prison population are Aboriginal.
+Aboriginal people represent only 3% of the total population, yet more than 28% of Australia’s prison population are Aboriginal.

 Black people, white law